William Sandford: Failure of William Sandford Limited

+It was apparent, by the end of November 1907, that the company was failing to meet deliveries under the Government's seven year iron and steel contract.
+A report to the NSW Legislative Assembly noted that, "It has been demonstrated beyond question that the Company’s existing plant is quite inadequate to carry out all of the Government orders.
+Many incomplete orders have remained on hand for months, and urgent reminders have frequently been sent by the Comptroller of Stores, Railway Department.
+Owing to delays, contract scheduled items have been indented from England, and other orders under contract have had to be placed elsewhere."
+The same report noted, " the works are at the crucial point where equipment as well as conditions promise a profitable career, provided sufficient capital permits a continuation, but where necessarily also want of such capital means absolute disaster as far as the present proprietary is concerned."

 Sandford appealed to the N.S.W.
 Government for assistance.
 The Premier, Charles Wade, offered an advance of £70,000, as a loan to the company, under stringent conditions, and with the agreement of the bank not to call in its existing loan to Sandford and to reduce the rate of interest on its loan.
 The nature of the arrangement necessitated that it be ratified by the N.S.W.
 Parliament.
+Prior to offering the loan, a comprehensive report on the company and its prospects was prepared, which was tabled in the Legislative Assembly.
 The bank stated that, even if the Government loan went through, it would not lend further money to the company above the existing overdraft limit.

 After debating the issue all night, the N.S.W.
 Parliament passed legislation ratifying the loan, in early hours of 5 December 1907, but a last minute amendment—moved by the Labor Party, leader, James McGowan, who favoured a nationalised steel industry—made the government loan take absolute precedence of security, over existing commercial loans.

 The final form of the legislation alarmed the bank, which then withdrew its tentative agreement to support Sandford, demanded full repayment of the overdraft amount, and took over the assets on 9 December 1907.
 Only the new blast furnace was kept in operation, to prevent its destruction if it were to cool.
 700 workers became idle.